Symptoms and misdiagnosis of cervical Instability in children, adolescents, and teenagers

 A young boy going through the flexion and extension head movements during a Digital Motion X-ray.

-Once cervical instability is found, Prolotherapy is the best treatment option for the majority of cases to stimulate the strengthening of overstretched ligaments.
-This is a preferable option to fusing vertebrae surgically at such an early age.
+Once cervical instability is found, Prolotherapy is a treatment option for the majority of cases to stimulate the strengthening of overstretched ligaments.
+This is maybe a preferable option to fusing vertebrae surgically at such an early age.
 Surgical fusion would fuse two or three vertebrae at a time when the vertebrae are supposed to be free to grow as the child is growing!
 Cervical fusion operations are limited for the most severe extreme cases of childhood cervical spine instability.

 In the above mini DMX, this 16 year-old is already exhibiting a straightening of the cervical spine and other structural abnormalities even though he is not yet symptomatic.
 He attends an Apple distinguished school which means that every student has an iPad.
 The schools are moving toward using these for most lessons and all homework.
 Kids are in class looking down at tablets versus looking up at the teacher.